jgeisslinger/coding-observer/content/posts/PowerBI-RLS-Rules.md

 Hello Observers,

-as you might know I am working for a big company and I am, among ohters, responsible for reporting.
+as you might know I am working for a big company and I am also responsible for reporting.
 In this role I am developing **PowerBI** dashboards and reports for the whole organization.
 One specific question to be solved is data security and access rules.
 I just want to share some insights and a quick tutorial how to setup a simple rule set with multiple tables.

 ## General